Sshahryar/Leetcode/README.md

 Stack, for and while loop.

 ### Solution Oct 1, 2023 (Java, leetcode) 557.
 Rever Words In a String III (Easy):
+In .LeetcodeDailySolution folder as Oct1,2023.java

+#### Prompt:

+Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

+Example 1:

+Input: s = "Let's take LeetCode contest"
+Output: "s'teL ekat edoCteeL tsetnoc"
+Example 2:

+Input: s = "God Ding"
+Output: "doG gniD"

+Constraints:

+1 <= s.length <= 5 * 104
+s contains printable ASCII characters. s does not contain any leading or trailing spaces.
+There is at least one word in s.
+All the words in s are separated by a single space.

 #### Solution: